mvanbrab/water-level/doc/water-level-receiver-software.md

 ## Testing

 Recompiling the code after changing the preprocessor value of DEBUG to 1 will result in:
-- two fake JSON payloads being published first;
+- some fake JSON payloads being published first;
 - all input received at Serial2 being echoed to Serial.